 Los Angeles, California, 2009.
 Diana Nyad had just turned 60 when her mother died.
-The death of her mother rattled Diana, who decided to continue where she’d left off in 1978.
-Nyad realized that she no longer had the strength of youth and that she needed to compensate for this by means of an extraordinary training design.
-She didn’t have to go any further than the newspaper kiosk to find a program for how to prepare for a marathon.
-However, there was less information as far as how a 60-year-old woman should train to be able to swim from Cuba to Florida.
+The death rattled Diana, who decided to continue the project she’d started in 1978.
+Nyad realized that she’d need to compensate for the strength of youth by means of an extraordinary training design.
+She didn’t have to go any further than the newsstand to find a program for preparing for a marathon.
+However, there was less information available for training a 60-year-old woman to swim from Cuba to Florida.

-Diana Nyad then turned to South African sports physiologist Tim Noakes without getting any wiser, after which she decided to become her own guinea pig.
-She started training by swimming 25 minute sessions in the pool of her golf club to build up her shoulder strength.
-For six months, she engaged in basic training without telling a living soul what she was up to.
-The pool keeper at the golf club was pretty much the only one who knew what she was doing, and he could see that Diana was now gradually increasing her sessions to four hours, even though she wasn’t swimming particularly hard.
-After some more time, she secretly took off to Mexico where she test swam for six and a half hour.
-With this receipt in her hand, she designed a targeted, simple but tough training program.
-Her training on land included 100 burpees a day while her swimming sessions got longer and longer.
-Eight hours.
-Ten Hours.
-Some fifteen hour sessions.
+Diana Nyad turned to South African sports physiologist Tim Noakes, but when he couldn’t help her, she decided to become her own guinea pig.
+She started training by swimming 25-minute sessions in the pool of her golf club to build up her shoulder strength.
+For six months, she engaged in basic training without telling another living soul what she was up to (except the pool keeper at the golf club who could see it).
+Diana gradually increased her sessions to four hours even though she wasn’t swimming particularly hard.
+After some more time, she secretly took off to Mexico where she did test swims for six and a half hours.
+With this information in hand, she designed a simple but targeted and tough training program.
+Her training on land included 100 burpees a day, while her swimming sessions got longer and longer—eight hours, 10 hours, some 15-hour sessions.
 Every Friday, she biked 100 miles to let her shoulders rest.

-The weather was not vacation-like when Diana Nyad in August 2011 was set to make a second attempt to swim from Cuba to Florida.
-The tough winds, together with asthma and an aching shoulder, forced her to quite the attempt when she was also off course after 29 hours of swimming.
+The weather was not vacation-like in August 2011 when Diana Nyad was set to make a second attempt to swim from Cuba to Florida.
+She was forced to quit after 29 hours of swimming due to the tough winds, asthma and an aching shoulder, and veering off course.

 Six weeks later, she tried again.
 This time, however, her attempt was cut short by aggressive marine life.
-After 75 miles, 41 hours and countless meetings with box and man-of-war jellyfish, she was forced to quit.
+After 75 miles, 41 hours and countless altercations with box and man-of-war jellyfish, she was forced to quit.
 By the time she made her fourth attempt, she’d been training for an additional year, and this time she came closer to succeeding than ever before.
 Nevertheless, this attempt ended with her getting hauled into the boat after getting through two storms and being badly burned by jellyfish.

 It would take another year before she made her fifth and final attempt.
 Diana had made two changes in her training program.
-First, she almost exclusively swam in the Caribbean, in water as similar as possible to that between Cuba and Florida.
-Second, she subjected herself to even longer training sessions.
-14 hours turned into 18 and even 24 hours.
-She had stopped cycling, as it made her legs muscular and heavy.
-Her shoulders no longer had the same need for rest after she’d polished on her technique in order to minimize strain on her shoulder girdle.
+First, she swam almost exclusively in the Caribbean, in water as similar as possible to that between Cuba and Florida.
+Second, she subjected herself to even longer training sessions—14 hours turned into 18 and even 24 hours.
+She had stopped cycling as it made her legs muscular and heavy.
+Her shoulders no longer had the same need for rest after she’d polished her technique in order to minimize strain on her shoulder girdle.

 On the morning of August 31, 2013, she was also for the first time wearing a full swimsuit for protection against jellyfish.
-The suit had no buoyancy, but only served as protection against the ocean’s inhabitants.
+The suit had no buoyancy—it only served as protection against the ocean’s inhabitants.